JoAlfie/Orchard-CSS-Framework/readme.md

 ```

 ### The Grid
-The grid is designed to have as flat a HTML structure as possible.
-Unlike Bootstrap & Flexbox Grid, rows are not needed inside containers.
-This allows for more flexibility in container width and setup.
+The grid is designed to have as flat a HTML structure as possible - the `.container` class is all you need around your columns.

 ```
 <div class="container">